rehierl/node-tree-outliner/2-0-core-design/4-1-statements.md

 A section can be understood to *end inside of an associated container*, if the section ends with the last subsequent descendant of that container.

 Note that this perspective can be misleading.
-That is, because in order for that statement to be true, a section must end with the last subsequent descendant (i.e. not some arbitrary descendant).
+That is because in order for that statement to be true, a section must end with the last subsequent descendant (i.e. not some arbitrary descendant).